-Our vision “Be the Light” underpins our aim to sustain and develop the good standard of ‘Primary’ education for our young people in the communities in which they reside.
+Our vision “Be the Light” underpins our aim to sustain and develop a good better education experience of ‘Primary’ education for our young people in the communities in which they reside.

 The school staff work closely together supporting each other with curriculum areas and assessments.
-They plan joint learning events for the children, where the children learn whilst forming a wider circle of friends in an enriched environment.
+They plan joint learning events for the children where they can form a wider circle of friends in an enriched environment.

 There is one Governing Board for the whole Federation which oversees the work of all four schools.

 As part of our role, we also agree the principles guiding Federation and School policies and actively monitor and evaluate how the policy framework is applied within the Federation and individual Schools.
 We also have responsibility for reviewing and approving the schools’ budgets to ensure financial sustainability, probity and value for money and we monitor progress against this throughout the year.
 The Governing Board, as a whole, meets regularly throughout the year.
 Due to the small nature of the school communities complaint panels are formed on an ad hoc basis as and when required.

 In order to discharge their duties effectively the Governing Board has a range of skills.
 These include experience and expertise in Financial and Business Management, Teaching and Learning, School Leadership, Public Relations, Human Resources, Marketing, Health and Safety, Safeguarding, Premises Management and Performance Management.